When clients approach us in their search to implement a new system, we assist them at the moment of deployment which is how we are able to:

-This approach works, however certain challenges may occur later in the project delivery.
+This approach works, however, certain challenges may occur later in the project delivery.

-A common challenge which often arises is the classic change request.
+A common challenge that often arises is the classic change request.
 Although a change request does not necessarily have a negative connotation, it can serve as an indicator that alignment between the consulting project team and the client is not optimal.
 The project team should connect with the change request and aim to understand the underlying driving force.
 For example, the change request may be a symptom of internal changes, immature business processes, or flat organization.

-On the flipside, the change request may be the result of a misunderstanding on behalf of the project team (your team of experts) of the client’s business requirements.
+On the flip side, the change request may be the result of a misunderstanding on behalf of the project team (your team of experts) of the client’s business requirements.
 As trusted advisors, we always do our best to challenge the client’s project stakeholders in order to master the root requirements.
-The power of analysis allows for the project team to understand the business requirements in order to tailor technical solutions to the client’s business requirements.
+The power of analysis allows the project team to understand the business requirements in order to tailor technical solutions to the client’s business requirements.
 We want the technical solutions to scale with your business as your business evolves.
 Our goal is to anchor ourselves in the solidity of business requirements instead of designing a technical solution based on a creative whim.
 We can ensure longer solution sustainability by framing our delivery within business requirements.

 We will be able to establish stronger relationships with our clients when we arrive earlier in the business systems transformation phase.
 Should we arrive at the Analysis phase or even earlier at the System Selection phase, we are able to accompany our clients throughout this transformative journey.
 In doing so, we have found that we are able to foresee, mitigate potential pitfalls, and understand the client’s dynamic a lot better.
 Based on discussions held in the analysis phase, we are able to understand the business from a holistic perspective and anticipate how new changes will impact several departments within a business.

 As business systems analysts, it is imperative for us to have the client’s best interest in mind and not be limited by the systems being implemented.
-Furthermore, it is our responsibility as a service company to offer the best tailored solution to our clients.
+Furthermore, it is our responsibility as a service company to offer the best-tailored solution to our clients.